LearnersGuild/curriculum-app/phases/2/README.md

 - how to create static HTML & CSS “pages” from mockups and wireframes
 - how to use the latest version of JavaScript

-_For more detail on the skills you'll learn in Phase 2 checkout [Phase 2 Skills](./skills.md).
-Also checkout the skills listed in each module._
+_For more detail on the skills you'll learn in Phase 2 check out [Phase 2 Skills](./skills.md).
+Also check out the skills listed in each module._

 ## Modules